Ironton Tanks: Preserving the Tank legend

 The town of Ironton has maintained the legend of these proud footballers by designating the stadium with historical status and creating a fund for its maintenance in addition to a Tribute website with their complete schedule and results.
 Ironton native Dave Berry wrote a song in tribute to the professional football played in the region.

 Tank Memorial Stadium

 The Ironton Tanks originally played in Beechwood Stadium but following through on local enthusiasm a stadium fund was created and Tank Stadium was built in 1926.
 This stadium still stands today and is being used by Ironton High School.
 It is one of the last covered stadiums in use for high school football today.
-The stadium was later renamed to Tanks Memorial Stadium, the name in use to the present day.
+The stadium was later renamed Tanks Memorial Stadium, the name in use to the present day.
 In 2009, the field at Tanks Memorial Stadium was given the additional name of Bob Lutz Field in honor of long-time Ironton head coach Bob Lutz.
 During the summer of 2014, Tank Memorial Stadium's playing surface was upgraded to Field Turf.